Skip to content

 Possible

-- Payment processor changes — banking relationships for adult platforms remain fragile and could shift
+• Payment processor changes — banking relationships for adult platforms remain fragile

-- Another explicit content ban attempt — politically or financially motivated pressure
+• Another explicit content ban attempt — politically or financially motivated pressure can’t be ruled out

-If you’re a creator reading this in March 2026, here’s what the data says you should do:
+If you’re a creator reading this in 2026, here’s what the data says to do:

-- Invest in DM revenue.
-Subscription income alone won’t cut it.
+1. Invest in DM revenue.
+Subscription income alone won’t reach top-tier earnings.
 Build systems for PPV, customs, and mass messaging.

-- Use AI tools.
-Not to replace yourself — to work smarter and faster.
+4. Use AI tools.
+Not to replace yourself — to work smarter and produce more.

-- Build owned assets.
+6. Build owned assets.
 Email lists, personal websites, direct contact with your audience.
-Own your audience.
+Own your audience where possible.

 In a Maturing Market, Systems Win

-OnlyFans isn’t the gold rush it was in 2021-2022.
-It’s a mature, competitive marketplace where the creators with the best systems, the strongest teams, and the smartest strategies earn the most.
+OnlyFans isn’t the gold rush it was in 2021–2022.
+It’s a mature, competitive marketplace where the creators with the best systems, the strongest teams, and the sharpest strategies earn the most.
+The difference between a creator earning $500/month and one earning $50,000/month isn’t talent — it’s infrastructure.

 At Aruna Talent, we’ve generated $50M+ in creator revenue because we’re built for exactly this kind of market.
 Professional infrastructure, data-driven strategy, and dedicated teams that turn the data in this article into actionable growth for every creator we work with.